 The programme is designed to facilitate and encourage the resolution of disputes outside of the court system.
 Litigation is to be avoided where possible.
 Any person applying for a CAO must first consider mediation unless an exemption applies.
 It is hoped that resolution can be reached in this more friendly and less costly environment.

 If court proceedings are necessary a structured programme is followed, with emphasis at each juncture on resolving the dispute amicably and through mediation.
-A useful flow chart can be found on the following link:

 The programme emphasises that the child or young person should feel that their needs, wishes and feelings have been considered in the arrangements made and should be involved in making the arrangements to the appropriate extent given their age and level of understanding.